Vocabulary Related to Films – Genres, Useful Words & Phrases (B2–C1)

 Thriller

-Examples: Black Swan, American Psycho, Vertigo.
+Examples: Vertigo, Black Swan, American Psycho

 War

-Films focusing on battles, soldiers, and historical conflicts.
+Films about soldiers, battles, and historical conflicts.

-Examples: Saving Private Ryan, Apocalypse Now, The Deer Hunter.
+Examples: Saving Private Ryan, Apocalypse Now, The Deer Hunter

 Cast